 I work with couples and individuals on issues around fidelity, trust and jealousy, intimacy, identity, meaninglessness, fear of dying, all psychological forms of sexual difficulty (including sex, pornography and cybersexual addictions), masculinity, negotiated non-monogamy (polyamory, open marriages) and gender issues.
 My practice is kink aware.

 I work with individuals and couples via video chat sessions using FaceTime, WhatsApp and VSee.
 Please see my website www.therapyplace.org for further details.

-My standard fee for couples therapy ranges from £75 to £100 for a one-hour session.
+My standard fee for couples therapy ranges from £80 to £95.

 My standard fee for supervision is £55 per session.